 Politics through making

 The last project found opportunity in the byproduct of representational democracy; the election poster.
 Every two years, thousands of plastic posters are made, put up, taken down, and left disused.
 The posters contain political ideas for a short time, but quickly become a burden to their makers.
 Yet they could be seen as an abundant resource with the potential to also materialise ideas.

 We used the momentum of the 2019 Danish national elections to encourage people to engage in politics parallel to party agendas by creating a physical platform for making, testing and participating.
 We invited actors of the Danish political scene to re-activate their used posters to create a temporary civic space.

 The built structure was built after the national election of 2019 and facilitated talks as well as material testing.
 The space evolved through workshops and became a multicolored democratic mosaic.

 An architecture of civic engagement and material exploration; politics through making.

-Our presence at the festival is a great opportunity to develop the agency of architects in the political apparatus, seeking active participation and contact between citizens and politicians, through the development of the architectural project.
+Our presence at the festival was a great opportunity to develop the agency of architects in the political apparatus, seeking active participation and contact between citizens and politicians, through the development of the architectural project.

 By-Works is Anne Arnbjerg, Levke Danker, Camille Filbien, Tom Joseph and Olympia Nouska